 The Pebble & Pine guide to using the cafetiere for great results every time.

 Using a cafetiere, or french press, to brew your coffee is a fantastic and cost effective way of achieving a really nice cup of coffee.
-This guide will explain how you can use a cafetiere to get a lovely tasting cup of coffee every time.
+This guide will explain how you can use this great brewing method to get a lovely tasting cup of coffee every time.

 Choosing a cafetiere / french press